 This helps greatly in making sure that no non-standard code has been used to create the theme which could inevitably allow people to access your site via backdoors!
 It also allows you to identify if the theme has been built to standards that also allow it to use all the features you would expect from a WordPress based site!

 The plugin in question is called Theme Check and has had nearly half a million users download it.
 We recommend this plugin as it would identify areas of your theme that could be compromised especially if its a custom built theme!

 Important note: Before downloading and installing any plugin that changes your core files OR makes changes to the database we highly recommend that you take a backup.
-Its always highly recommended to do so!
+Its always highly recommended doing so!

 We have also had no issues in using ALL 3 plugins together.
-There isn’t any conflicting issues that we have come across and we have installed ALL 3 in a multitude of websites!
+There aren’t any conflicting issues that we have come across and we have installed ALL 3 in a multitude of websites!